 Many oil makers produce oils designed specifically designed for older, worn engines, with special ‘seal-swelling’ additives designed to reduce internal and external oil leaks.
 ‘High mileage’ oils might not just be the cheaper option, they might be the best one.

 So there is actually a lot more to engine oil than you might imagine.
-Here is our infographic to explain what all the jargon, letters and numbers on an engine oil bottle means.
+Here is our engine oil infographic to explain what all the jargon, letters and numbers on a bottle means.